How can I help you?

 This web tool is useful to combine the required component scripts and styles in a single file.

-Now, import the uploader component to your app.ts and initialize it to the element #fileupload as follows.
+Now, import the uploader component in your app.ts file and initialize it with the #uploader element.

 [src/app/app.ts]